TomiEbun/Amazon-Best-Selling-Books-Analysis/README.md

 ### Metadata Description

 The scrapped data contains the following columns:

 1.Title: the title of the book

-2.Genre: this is the category or type of book (Fiction or Non-Fiction)
+2. Genre: this is the category or type of book (Fiction or Non-Fiction)

 3. Author: this is the name of the author of a book